19 Exciting Things to Do in Angeles City: A Local’s Guide

 Family-Friendly Activities

-For something more active, and usually a guaranteed hit with kids, Aqua Planet is one of the top family attractions in the area.
-It’s one of the largest water parks in the Philippines, with wave pools, lazy rivers, and slides for different age groups.
-This can easily take up most of the day, especially if you arrive early.
-Weekdays are your best bet to avoid long lines.
+For something more active, Aqua Planet is one of the largest water parks in the Philippines, with wave pools, lazy rivers, and slides for different age groups.
+It can easily fill a full day.

-In general, Clark is the most comfortable area for families thanks to its wide roads, sidewalks, and controlled traffic.
-Downtown Angeles can be busier, so it’s better suited for shorter visits rather than an all-day visit with young kids.
+Clark is the most comfortable base for families thanks to its wide roads, sidewalks, and lighter traffic.
+Downtown Angeles is better suited for shorter visits rather than a full day with young kids.

 Visit an Indigenous Aeta Village

-Regardless of where you go, choosing a community-supported guide is essential.
-These tours ensure your visit benefits the village directly and avoids exploitative situations that sometimes happen with unverified operators.
+Most villages are located within the greater Clark area or in the foothills west toward Mt.
+Pinatubo.
+Choosing a community-supported guide is essential as these tours ensure your visit benefits the village and avoids the exploitative situations that can come with unverified operators.

-When most people think of Angeles City, nightlife (especially the abundance of girlie bars on Fields Avenue or “Red Street”) usually comes to mind first.
-And yes, it’s a big part of the local tourist scene, but it’s far from the city’s only identity.
-The nightlife is just one layer of what makes Angeles interesting, and there’s a lot more to the city during the evening than Fields Avenue alone.
+When most people think of Angeles City, Fields Avenue (aka “Red Street”/aka “Walking Street”) comes to mind first.
+The strip is lined with bars (most are girlie bars) and entertainment venues.
+And yes, it’s a significant part of the local tourist scene, but it’s far from the city’s only identity after dark.

 Shopping & Local Markets